 I'm all about preserving tennis history.
-Unfortunately, very few young tennis players have ever heard of Althea Gibson, Arthur Ashe, or going even further back in time, Helen Wills, Suzanne Lenglen, and Bill Tilden.
+Unfortunately, very few young tennis players have ever heard of Maureen Connolly, Althea Gibson, Arthur Ashe, or going even further back in time, Helen Wills, Suzanne Lenglen, and Bill Tilden.
+We need to honor and preserve the memory of those former giants in the world of tennis.

 Long before there was Chrissie, Steffi, Monica, or Serena, there was Mo.
 Whoops, make that “Little Mo.”